The Pit and the Pendulum (1961 film): Plot

 Nicholas believes that his late wife's vengeful ghost is haunting the castle.
 Elizabeth's room is the source of a loud commotion, now ransacked and her portrait slashed.
 Her beloved harpsichord plays in the middle of the night.
 One of Elizabeth's rings shows up on the keyboard.
 Francis accuses Nicholas of planting the evidence of Elizabeth's "haunting" as an elaborate hoax.
 Nicholas insists that Francis open his wife's tomb.
 They discover Elizabeth's putrefied corpse frozen in a position that suggests she died screaming after failing to claw her way out of her sarcophagus.
 Nicholas faints.
+Dr Leon swears that he believed Elizabeth was dead when they interred her body.
+Later, Francis tells Catherine that he is sorry that he was right about Elizabeth's death, as he now realises that it was not Nicholas' fault.

-That night, Nicholas– now on the verge of insanity– hears Elizabeth calling him.
+That night, Nicholas – now on the verge of insanity – hears Elizabeth calling him.
 He follows her ghostly voice down to her tomb.
 Elizabeth rises from her coffin and pursues Nicholas into the torture chamber, where he falls down a flight of stairs.
 As Elizabeth gloats over her husband's unconscious body, her lover and accomplice, Dr. Leon, appears.
 They had plotted to drive Nicholas mad so that she could inherit his fortune and the castle.

 Leon confirms that Nicholas "is gone", his mind destroyed by terror.
-Elizabeth taunts her insensate husband.
-Nicholas begins laughing hysterically while his wife and the doctor recoil in horror.
-Believing himself to be Sebastian, he replays the events of his mother and uncle's murders.
-Nicholas seizes Elizabeth, repeats his father's promise to Isabella to torture her.
-He attacks Dr. Leon, believing him to be Bartolome, and Leon falls to his death in the pit while trying to escape.
+Elizabeth taunts her insensate husband, but then Nicholas suddenly begins laughing hysterically while Elizabeth and Dr. Leon recoil in horror.
+Believing himself to be Sebastian, he replays the events of his mother and uncle's murders, mistaking Elizabeth for Isabella and Dr. Leon for Bartolome.
+Nicholas slams Dr. Leon against a pillar and seizes Elizabeth, repeating his father's promise to Isabella to torture her.
+After dealing with Elizabeth, Nicholas attacks a fleeing Dr. Leon, who falls to his death in the pit while trying to escape.

 Francis, having heard Elizabeth's screams, enters the dungeon.
 Nicholas also confuses Francis for Bartolome and knocks him unconscious.
 He straps him to a stone slab located directly beneath a huge razor-sharp pendulum.
 The pendulum is attached to a clockwork apparatus that causes it to descend fractions of an inch after each swing, closer to Francis' torso.
-Catherine arrives just in time with Maximillian, one of the servants.
+Catherine arrives just in time with Maximillian, one of the Medina family's servants.
 After a brief struggle with Maximillian, Nicholas falls to his death.
 Francis is removed from the torture device, bleeding but still alive.

-As they leave the torture dungeon, Catherine vows that no one shall enter that room again.
-They slam and lock the door shut; the last scene shows that a terrified Elizabeth is still alive, gagged and trapped in the iron maiden.
+The three survivors–Francis, Catherine, and Maximillian–leave the torture chamber, and Catherine vows that no one shall ever enter it again.
+Unbeknownst to them, a still-living Elizabeth, gagged and trapped in the iron maiden, watches helplessly as the door is closed and locked forever.